Word on the Reddiit Streets Is the Cast of 'Love on the Spectrum U.S.' Wasn't Paid

 There are a lot of blurred lines when it comes to compensation.

-A June 2020 piece in The Guardian touched on the inconsistencies surrounding payment for shows like Netflix's Tiger King and how sometimes getting paid can cost a series its credibility.
+A June 2020 piece in The Guardian touched on the inconsistencies surrounding payment for other Netflix shows like Tiger King and how sometimes getting paid can cost a series its credibility.
 Fans of Tiger King will remember John Reinke, the straight-shooting former GW zoo manager featured prominently in the series.

 Tiger King, like Love on the Spectrum U.S., seems to land smack dab in the middle of reality TV and documentary.